stolostron/multicluster-observability-operator/tests/README.md

 The observability e2e testing can be running automatically in KinD cluster or OCP cluster.

+> _Note:_ We use ginkgo (1.16.5) for tests so that you need to download that version.
+You can run `go install github.com/onsi/ginkgo/ginkgo@latest` in `multicluster-observability-operator` folder to download that version.

 ### Run locally in KinD cluster

 1. clone this repository and enter its root directory: